AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 Some platforms don’t let you automate this at all, which is a shame.
 While some platforms allow DRIP, but then you also cannot choose where the drip goes, they only allow you to invest in the same asset that the returns came from.

-## My Fav Tools to automate my investing
+## My Fav Apps to Automate My Investments

 There are a ton of different investing apps, and I have not had nearly enough time to try them all.
 Of the apps I have tried, only three of them had the ability to automate to the level that I wanted, and I only liked two of them honestly.